mobilecoinofficial/forest/README.md

 - `BOT_NUMBER`: the number for the bot's signal account
 - `ADMIN`: admin's phone number, primarily as a fallback recipient for invalid webhooks; may also be used to send error messages and metrics.
 - `DATABASE_URL`: URL for the Postgres database to store the signal keys in as well as other information.
-- `FULL_SERVICE_URL`: url for [full-service](https://github.com/mobilecoinofficial/full-service) instance to use for sending and receiving payments
+- `FULL_SERVICE_URL`: URL for [full-service](https://github.com/mobilecoinofficial/full-service) instance to use for sending and receiving payments
-- `CLIENTCRT`: client certificate to connect to ssl-enabled full-service
+- `CLIENTCRT`: client certificate to connect to ssl-enabled full-service.
-- `ROOTCRT`: certificate to validate full-service
+- `ROOTCRT`: certificate to validate full-service.
-- `MNEMONIC`: account to import for full-service. insecure
+- `MNEMONIC`: account to import for full-service.
+Not Secure.
-- `SIGNAL`: which signal client to use. can be 'signal' for signal-cli or 'auxin' for auxin-cli
+- `SIGNAL`: which signal client to use. can be 'signal' for signal-cli or 'auxin' for auxin-cli.
-- `ROOT_DIR`: specify the directory where the data file is stored, as well as where the signal-cli executable is
+- `ROOT_DIR`: specify the directory where the data file is stored, as well as where the signal-cli executable is.
 - `SIGNAL_CLI_PATH`: specify where the signal-cli executable is if it is not in ROOT_DIR.
-- `LOGLEVEL`: what log level to use for console logs (DEBUG, INFO, WARNING, ERROR)
+- `LOGLEVEL`: what log level to use for console logs (DEBUG, INFO, WARNING, ERROR).

 ## Binary flags
-- `NO_DOWNLOAD`: don't download a signal-cli datastore, instead use what's in the current working directory
+- `NO_DOWNLOAD`: don't download a signal-cli datastore, instead use what's in the current working directory.
 - `NO_MEMFS`: if this isn't set, MEMFS is started, making a fake filesystem in `./data` and used to upload the signal-cli datastore to the database whenever it is changed.
-If not `NO_DOWNLOAD`, also create an equivalent tmpdir at /tmp/local-signal, chdir to it, and symlink signal-cli process and avatar
+If not `NO_DOWNLOAD`, also create an equivalent tmpdir at /tmp/local-signal, chdir to it, and symlink signal-cli process and avatar.
 - `MONITOR_WALLET`: monitor transactions from full-service.
 Relevant only if you're giving users a payment address to send mobilecoin to instead of using signal pay.
 Experimental, do not use.
-- `LOGFILES`: create a debug.log
+- `LOGFILES`: create a debug.log.
-- `ADMIN_METRICS`: send python and roundtrip timedeltas for each command to ADMIN
+- `ADMIN_METRICS`: send python and roundtrip timedeltas for each command to ADMIN.

 ## Contributing

-We accept issues and Pull Requests.
+We accept Issues and Pull Requests.
 These are our style guides:

 Code style: Ensure that `mypy *py` and `pylint *py` do not return errors before you push.